moomoolive/burdy/README.md

 Inspiration for name:

-> is a little burdy to tell you what your customers are saying; without you moving > an inch.
+> is a little burdy to tell you what your customers are saying; without you moving an inch.

+In a nutshell, burdy goes to amazon.ca to find interesting 'copy-worthy' statements from amazon reviews.
+It uses a scraper to gather the reviews, then performs sentimental analysis on the reviews.
+After that, it shows you all the scaped reviews under their relavent categories, and allows you to export it to a csv format.

 Originally meant to be commericial software, but for various reasons isn't viable anymore.
+So, because of that I've open-sourced it, perhaps it may help someone out.

-This is a web-based application, using Vue for frontend and python-based backend microservices.
+Burdy a web-based application, using Vue for frontend and python-based backend microservices.
+Backend microservices are connected via a Docker Network.

 Microservices:
+* Authentication/Entry point API: This one is pretty obvious.
+All authentication and user information interaction were made here, and frontend would access this API ONLY.
+This API would then forward requests to other microservices if neccessary.
+This API was build with Flask.

-* Scraper: Built with the scrapy library, and turned into a API thanks to the generous help of the [scrapyrt](https://scrapyrt.readthedocs.io/en/stable/) library.
+* Scraper: built with the scrapy library and turned into a API thanks to the generous help of the contributors at [scrapyrt](https://scrapyrt.readthedocs.io/en/stable/) library.
+The scraper's role was to go to an inputted product on amazon.ca and scrape your desired amount of reviews.
-* Authentication/Entry point API:
-* Tensorflow Prediction API:

-In a nutshell, burdy goes to amazon.ca to find interesting 'copy-worthy' statements from amazon reviews.
-It uses a scraper to gather the reviews, then performs sentimental analysis on the reviews.

-Sentimental analysis is done with a custom-made Tensorflow machine learning Algorithm.
-The weights and data of the model are too big to upload to Github tho.
+* Tensorflow Prediction API: the role of this microservice was to take all scraped amazon reviews and classify them into classes that may be useful to a copywriter.
+Look at classifications PDF if you're interested.
+This was a Flask Based API, and housed a custom-made Tensorflow ML Algorithim.

-Feel free to use any of the code - hope it helps you out.
+Use any of the code at your liking, and if you have any questions just send me message.